adriann116/WHSTechNotes/journal.md

 This is an example entry.
 # October 28.
 2024
 One positive impact is the increased and the downside of the computer voting is the cybersecurity threats and hacking attempts can make the whole voting system fail
+# November 1, 2024
+One negative impact is the increased and the downside of the computer voting is the cybersecurity threats and hacking attempts can make the whole voting system fail